-The Moore Family Fitness Center is a 4,000 square foot fitness center that opened in January 2019.
-The fitness center includes treadmills, a stair climber, ellipticals, and exercise bikes, as well as dumbbells, kettlebells, bench presses, a squat rack, deadlift platform, and various cable machines.
-The center also has an aerobics room where you can attend group fitness classes.
-The Involvement & Recreation Coordinator oversees the Fitness Center with work study student employees and has regular hours of operation throughout the academic year.
+All currently enrolled SMC students have access to the Moore Family Fitness Center and the Moore Basketball Gym when the facilities are open.
+The Fitness Center is a 4,000 square foot fitness center that includes treadmills, a stair climber, ellipticals, and exercise bikes, as well as dumbbells, kettlebells, bench presses, a squat rack, deadlift platform, various cable machines, and an aerobic room.
+The Involvement Coordinator oversees the Fitness Center with work study student employees and has regular hours of operation throughout the academic year.
 All students must present their SMC ID to access the building and to check in at the front desk.
+The Basketball Gym is an historic campus building containing a single basketball court with stadium seating.